City and state officials join family and church in eulogizing PC(USA) pastor

 Tags: advocacy, advocate, black, blackwell, ethnic, eugene, freedom, funeral, house of manna, memorial, Pennsylvania, Pittsburgh, racial, urban, youth

-Ministries: Gender & Racial Justice, Presbyterians Today, Racial Equity & Women’s Intercultural Ministries, Urban Ministry
+Ministries: Gender, Racial and Intercultural Justice, Presbyterians Today, Racial Equity & Women’s Intercultural Ministries, Urban Ministry